 7. A return to family holidays

-With 2020 being the year wherein some families are separated due to the pandemic, expect multi-generational travel rekindled next year.
+With 2020 being the year wherein some families are separated due to the pandemic, expect multi-generational travel rekindled in 2021.
 Of course, various generations holidaying together are likely to have different expectations, so consider trips that can be customised (we’re back to that all-important need for personalisation again) so travel companies will have to be able to ensure there’s something for everyone.

 They will need to offer tailor made trips organised by local experts with lots of detailed information.
 Is the accommodation toddler-friendly?
 Is the locale vibrant to keep teenagers entertained?
 Is there a good selection of restaurants to suit everyone’s tastes?
 Where will the elderly find a fitness fix?
 But with today’s on-line information available I am sure that this will be manageable.

-While this year has been dominated by the coronavirus – an incredibly tough year for everyone – I’m hopeful that the forced rethinking and re-engineering of the whole travel industry will lead to far better travel practices in 2021.
+While 2020 has been dominated by the coronavirus – an incredibly tough year for everyone – we are hopeful that the forced rethinking and re-engineering of the whole travel industry will lead to far better travel practices this year.